LTheGreatest/ESOF_Project-Green_go/README.md

 ### Physical architecture

-The user enters the GreenGo app through his smartphone.
-In the app he can see the leaderboard, profile, missions, he can use even the camera and turn on the GPS.
-When the user wants to see some data, like his profile.
-The "User Controller" goes to the database server and enters the "User Database" to find the data about his profile.
-The same goes to if the user wishes to view the leaderboard or the missions to complete.
+The user accesses the GreenGo app through his smartphone.
+Within the app they can view the leaderboard, their profile, missions, and can even use the camera and turn on the GPS.
+When the user wants to see some data, like their profile, the "User Controller" queries the "User Database" on the database server to retrieve the relevant information.
+The same process occurs if the user wishes to view the leaderboard or the missions to complete.

-The camera and the GPS is for the validation of his mission.
-For example, if he is doing a mission that is making a trip with public transport, he uses the GPS and the "GPS Controller" sends the data of the GPS to the "Backend Server" to verify if is valid.
+The camera and GPS are used for validating missions.
+For instance, if a user is doing a mission that involves making a trip using public transport, they utilize the GPS.
+The "GPS Controller" then sends the GPS data to the "Backend Server" for validation.
 The same goes to the camera.
-The user takes pictures to prove the completion of the mission and then the "Camera Controller" Sends it to the "Verification" sector.
-Also this two components are allowed to be used in the app because of the "Smatphone Controller" which enables all functions.
+The user takes pictures to prove the completion of the mission and then the "Camera Controller" sends it to the "Verification" sector.
+Both of these components are allowed to be used in the app because of the "Smatphone Controller", which enables all functions.

 ![Physical architecture](docs/images/uml/deploymentDiagram.png)